bootstrap-vue/bootstrap-vue/src/components/form-date/README.md

 ## Accessibility

-The popup calendar suppports the same keyboard controls as [`<b-calendar>`](/docs/components/calendar#accessibility), along with the following:
+The popup calendar supports the same keyboard controls as [`<b-calendar>`](/docs/components/calendar#accessibility), along with the following:

 - <kbd>ESC</kbd> will close the popup calendar without selecting a date